 While there has been research conducted on issues specifically related to all women and specifically related to all people of color in the legal profession, there has been no comprehensive study which has specifically focused on women lawyers of color.
 The Commission on Women determined that there is a need for a comprehensive analysis on the unique concerns and experiences of Hispanic, African-American, Native American, and Asian American women in the legal profession and embarked upon the development of a research study that explores the unique experiences of these women who had worked in a law firm of 25 attorneys or more and begins the dialogue on how the legal profession can facilitate the full and robust participation of this group of talented lawyers.

 As part of the Women of Color Research Initiative, the Commission developed a report, This Talk Isn't Cheap: Women of Color and White Women Attorneys Find Common Ground, which allowed women of color and white women attorneys to discuss their relationship with one another in the workplace via a series of interviews.
 This report will be a part of the Guided Conversations Project which will consist of facilitator’s video and guide that will help promote conversation in the workplace on racial dynamics.
-The materials will be added to the Women of Color Research Initiative Toolkit that currently offers program agendas, discussion scenarios, PowerPoint presentations, visual aids, and suggestions for additional reading and learning opportunities.
+The materials will be added to the Women of Color Research Initiative Toolkit.
 The Guided Conversations Project is expected to be released in Winter 2018.